Province of Brindisi: Economy

 Surrounded by vineyards, artichoke and olive groves, the city of Brindisi is a major sailing port for the southern part of Italy.
 In modern times, the province has experienced a process of change in its economic structure, with a progressive decrease in the weight of industry and growth of the tertiary sector.
 A significant increase in tourism, due to a good infrastructure has been witnessed, as well as the growth of its artistic and culinary assets.

 In 2011, the principal sectors of activity in the province were commerce (30%), agriculture (27%) and construction (13%), together representing 70% of the economy.
 The number of enterprises rose to a peak of 38,435 in 2005 but thereafter fell to 37,304 in 2011.
 Of these, 8,453 were active in agriculture, mainly in crop production with small percentages in the areas of livestock, agricultural support and mixed farming.

 Tourism

-From the beginning of the 80s to the end of the 90s the Port of Brindisi was the starting point for tourists who passed from Italy to Greece.
+From the beginning of the 1980s to the end of the 1990s the Port of Brindisi was the starting point for tourists who passed from Italy to Greece.
 Subsequently, the tourist demand became increasingly strong also in the rest of the province of Brindisi.

-Among the best Brindisi beaches there are: Torre Guaceto and the whole area of Ostuni beaches.

-Ostuni, remains in 2021 one of the main tourist attractions in the province of Brindisi.
-Which thanks to its characteristic beauty, especially the historic center, is called the "white city.
-The beaches of Ostuni have received the FEE Blue Flag for about 10 years thanks to the quality of their waters.

-Main sights

-In addition to Brindisi, Oria, with its 13th century castle built by Frederick II, is one of the province's main attractions.
-Ostuni, still protected by its town walls, is noted for its citadel, its cathedral and numerous mansions.
+Beaches include the Torre Guaceto and the Ostuni beaches.
+In addition to its beaches, Ostuni is noted for its citadel, city walls, cathedral, and numerous mansions and is one of the main tourist attractions in the province.
+Another city noted for its tourism is Oria, which includes a 13th-century castle built by Frederick II, cathedral, and Jewish history.